Invest in U.S. Oil Drilling: Direct Participation in American Wells

 Try the CalculatorβHere's What You Need to Know

-- /Producing wells typically generate revenue for 15 to 30+ years with monthly distributions
+- /A producing well typically pays out for 15 to 30+ years through monthly distributions

-- /BassEXP invests alongside you and provides full transparency on every project
+- /We invest alongside you and give you full transparency on every project

 What "Drilling Investment" Means

-A direct oil drilling investment means you fund the drilling and completion of specific oil and gas wells.
-You are not buying shares of a company or units of a fund.
+When you invest in oil well drilling directly, you're funding the drilling and completion of specific wells.
+You're not buying shares of a company or units of a fund.
 You hold a working interest in actual wells, with your name on the operating agreement.
-As the wells produce, you receive a proportional share of revenue.
+When those wells produce, you get a proportional share of the revenue.
 For a full walkthrough of the process, see our complete guide to investing in oil and gas.

 Where Investor Dollars Go

 Your capital covers drilling, completion, and equipment.
-The majority (60-85%) goes to intangible drilling costs, including labor, chemicals, fuel, and site preparation, which are typically deductible in year one.
-The remainder covers tangible equipment such as casing, wellhead assemblies, and surface tanks, which are depreciated over time.
-After drilling and completion, ongoing costs include pumping, maintenance, and gathering fees.
-These are deducted against production revenue as operating expenses.
+The bulk of it (60-85%) goes to intangible drilling costs -- labor, chemicals, fuel, site prep -- which are typically deductible in year one.
+The rest pays for tangible equipment like casing, wellhead assemblies, and surface tanks, depreciated over time.
+Once the well's online, ongoing costs (pumping, maintenance, gathering fees) get deducted against production revenue as operating expenses.

 How Returns Typically Happen

-Successful wells begin producing oil and gas after drilling and completion, typically within 60 to 120 days.
-Revenue starts with higher initial production rates and gradually declines over the life of the well, a natural pattern called a decline curve.
-Most wells produce for 15 to 30+ years.
-You may generate passive income today through monthly cash distributions tied to actual production.
-Increased global demand trends, including industrial and technology applications, can support commodity prices over time, though prices are never guaranteed.
+Once a well's drilled and completed -- typically 60 to 120 days -- production starts.
+Revenue is highest early on and gradually tapers off over the well's life.
+That's called a decline curve, and it's normal.
+Most wells keep producing for 15 to 30+ years, paying out monthly cash distributions tied to actual barrels.
+Growing global demand from industrial and technology applications can support prices over time, but commodity prices are never guaranteed.

 Tax Considerations

-Oil well drilling offers some of the most favorable tax deductions in the U.S. tax code.
-Working interest holders can deduct intangible drilling costs in year one, depreciate tangible equipment over 7 years, and claim the 15% depletion allowance on production revenue.
-These large deductions and write-offs can reduce your effective cost basis significantly.
+Oil well drilling carries some of the most favorable tax treatment in the U.S. tax code.
+Working interest holders write off intangible drilling costs in year one, depreciate tangible equipment over 7 years, and claim the 15% depletion allowance on production revenue.
+Those deductions can take a real bite out of your effective cost basis.
 Use our investor tax calculator to estimate your potential savings.
 Tax treatment depends on your individual situation, so always consult your CPA or tax advisor.
-Learn more about tax benefits, or read our comprehensive tax benefits guide.
+Learn more about tax benefits, or read our full tax benefits guide.

 Why Some Investors Choose Direct Drilling

-- Real-asset ownership: You hold a tangible interest in producing wells.
-A real asset outside stocks and bonds.
+- Real-asset ownership: You own a tangible interest in producing wells -- a real asset that sits outside stocks and bonds.

-- Cash flow potential: Monthly distributions from production revenue, not dividends subject to corporate decisions.
+- Cash flow potential: Monthly distributions from actual production -- not dividends subject to boardroom decisions.

 - Tax efficiency: First-year deductions from IDCs can offset 30-40% of your investment, depending on your bracket.